freifunkMUC/puppet-ffm/Readme.md

 # base system

-As a first step you should install ubuntu 14.04 lts on your machine.
+As a first step you should install Debian Jessie on your machine.

 # bootstrapping the installation